Setting Up a Salesforce Service Cloud Connection for Engage

 Connecting Salesforce Service Cloud to Social Media Management

-You can quickly integrate Social Media Management with your Salesforce Service Cloud: Case Management instance with just a few clicks.
+You can quickly integrate Social Media Management with your Salesforce Service Cloud instance with just a few clicks.

 Note: